 This study will not undergo traditional HPTN monitoring by PPD Research Associates.
-However, the study will be carefully reviewed by an HPTN SMC on a regular basis.
-The SMC will monitor the quality of the data transmitted from the DOHs of the intervention and non-intervention communities.
-The SMC will also monitor for evidence of HIV-testsite and HIV-care-site migration due to the availability of FIs for linkage-to-care and viral suppression at some sites.
+However, the study will be carefully reviewed by an HPTN SMC and/or external monitoring group on a regular basis.
+Study elements that will be monitored include data quality, achievement of milestones, and magnitude of utilization of study test and care sites, as well as migration of patients between test and care sites based on their randomization assignments.